daniaquazi/portfolio/README.md

 Analysis of London Airbnb listings using the Inside Airbnb public dataset.
 Includes SQL queries for business insights, sentiment analysis on guest reviews, regression to predict listing price, and a Power BI dashboard.

 Skills: SQL, Pandas, Scikit-learn, NLP, Power BI

----

-### Customer Review Analysis
-Analysis of tutoring service reviews to identify drivers of satisfaction.